-Monday, February 1 / deposits now being accepted
+Wednesday, February 1 / lottery deposits and housing contracts now being accepted

-Friday, March 4 / deposit are due; forms are due
+Friday, March 3 / deposit and contracts are due

 Who must participate in the lottery?